Money Purchase Plan

 Pensions and tax

-Paying into a pension plan attracts tax relief but there is a limit on how much you pay in before you face a tax charge known as the Annual Allowance.
-When you're ready to take your pension benefits, if all of your benefits exceed a Lifetime Allowance you may be subject to a tax charge.
-For most people the Lifetime Allowance isn't a problem.
+Paying into a pension plan attracts tax relief (which is restricted), this is known as the annual allowance.
+You usually pay tax if savings in your pension plan go above the annual allowance.
+When you're ready to take your pension benefits, if all of your benefits exceed a lifetime allowance you may be subject to a tax charge.
 You may also have to pay tax when you start taking an income from your pension.

 Understanding all of the tax rules can be very complicated so we’ve prepared a guide to show how this may affect you.
 Our Questions & Answers document provides information such as: